Huddle Nodes: The Atomic Unit of Huddle01's RTC Network

 Share on

-The dRTC network represents a significant shift from traditional RTC(real-time communication) systems that rely on centralized data centres to route audio/video packets.
-Media nodes play a pivotal role in this transformation.
-This blog will give you all the information you need about Huddle01 Media Nodes and their role in the dRTC Network.
+The Huddle network represents a significant shift from traditional connectivity systems that rely on centralized data centres to route data packets.
+Huddle nodes play a pivotal role in this transformation.
+This blog will give you all the information you need about Huddle01 Nodes and their role in the dRTC Network.

-Globally distributed Media Nodes are critical entities of the dRTC network, responsible for managing communication data streams, and handling tasks like encoding, decoding, mixing, and routing - providing an alternate to centralized data centres.
+Globally distributed Huddle Nodes are critical entities of the Huddle network, responsible for managing data streams, and handling tasks like encoding, decoding, mixing, and routing - providing an alternate to centralized data centres.
 These nodes provide essential resources such as CPU and bandwidth, making the network scalable and reliable.

-At its core, a Media Node is simply a computer program developed by Huddle01 that anyone can operate from anywhere.
-By contributing excess bandwidth, operators help maintain a high-quality, low-latency experience for all users on the Huddle01 dRTC Network.
+At its core, a Huddle Node is simply a computer program developed by Huddle01 that anyone can operate from anywhere.
+By contributing excess bandwidth, operators help maintain a high-quality, low-latency experience for all users on the Network.

 Traditional mesh networks require each participant to connect directly with every other participant, which can be complex and inefficient, especially as the number of users increases.

-The global network formed by Media Nodes is dynamic and low-latency, utilizing WebRTC technology to transmit media efficiently.
+The global network formed by Media Nodes is dynamic and low-latency, utilizing WebRTC technology to transmit data efficiently.

 Lifecycle of a Media Node